ryanjnacht/iot-api/README.md

 # iot-api
 This is a dotnet core webapi project that serves as an API gateway between local IoT devices and external services.

-The problem: I wanted to keep my IoT devices behind a walled garden but retain the ability to integrate with them from third party services such as IFTTT.
+The problem: I wanted to restrict my IoT devices from accessing the network/internet, but still be able to ingrate them with third party services such as IFTTT.
 I also found that most DIY IoT devices (such as the tasmota firmware) either didn't have some sort of native cloud support, or it had some cloud support that I simply didn't trust.
-Lastly, shelved IFTTT integrations lack finer-grain workflow, and even when building a new applet within IFTTT Platform, I was still left with solving for the walled-garden gap or lack of cloud support.
+Lastly, shelved IFTTT integrations lack finer-grain workflow, and even when building a new applet within IFTTT Platform, I was still left with solving for the walled-garden gap, lack of cloud support, or lack of trust.

 ## Configuration
 **Environment variables**